 If it was pretty, well-made, or valuable, the British Empire wanted to possess it.
-As a decorative arts repository, the Victoria & Albert, occupying a haughty High Victorian edifice (it was endowed by the proceeds from the first world’s fair, the Great Exhibition of 1851), is about the eye candy of objects—not so much for paintings—and if you’re paying attention, it tells the story of mankind through the development of style and technique.
+As a decorative arts repository, the Victoria & Albert, occupying a haughty High Victorian edifice (it was endowed by the proceeds from the first world’s fair, the Great Exhibition of 1851), is about the eye candy of objects—not so much for paintings, but some—and if you’re paying attention, it tells the story of mankind through the development of style and technique.

-Rooms are arranged by country of origin or by medium (ironwork, tapestries, and the like) but you’ll want to see the20th Century (rooms 74, 76; level 3), which surprises by including objects you may have once kept in your home (a Dyson vacuum cleaner, mobile phones); the U.K.’s only permanent Architecture gallery (rooms 127–128a, level 4), for a nautilus-like preconstruction model of the Sydney Opera House; and endless slices of medieval stained glass (rooms 83–84, level 3).
+As for how to tour it, the ground floor, a jumbled grid of rooms, has lots of good stuff, but lots more bric-a-brac (Korean pots, 1,000-year-old rock crystal jugs from Egypt) that you’ll probably walk past with polite but hasty appreciation.
+Rooms are arranged by country of origin or by medium (ironwork, tapestries, and the like) but you’ll want to see the 20th Century (rooms 74, 76; level 3), which surprises by including objects you may have once kept in your home (a Dyson vacuum cleaner, mobile phones); the U.K.’s only permanent architecture gallery (rooms 127–128a; level 4); the ever-popular fashion gallery (room 40) for looks both historic and haute; and endless slices of medieval stained glass (rooms 83–84; level 3).
 Wherever you go, if you see a drawer beneath a display case, open it, because many treasures are stored out of the light.
-More not to miss:

 * The seven Raphael Cartoons (room 48a), 500 years old in 2015, are probably the most priceless items.
 These giant paper paintings—yes, paper—were created by the hand of Raphael as templates for the weavers of his 10 tapestries for the Sistine Chapel.
 Before Queen Victoria moved them here, they hung for around 175 years in the purpose-built Cartoon Gallery at Hampton Court Palace.
 The colors are fugitive, meaning they’re fading: Christ’s red robe, painted with plant-based madder lake, has turned white—his reflection in the water, painted with a different pigment, is still red.
-Yet the Queen recently decided people could take flash photos of it.
+Yet the queen recently decided people could take flash photos of it.

 * None of the sculptures in the sky-lit Cast Court (rooms 46 and 46a) are original.
 They’re casts of the greatest hits in Renaissance art, and they crowd the room like a yard sale.
 They were put here in 1873 for the poor, who could never hope to see the real articles for themselves.
-Find Ghiberti’s doors to the baptistery at Florence’s San Giovanni, whose design kicked off the artistic frenzy of the Renaissance.
-Michelangelo’s David, floppy puppy feet and all; he was fitted with a fig leaf for royal visits.
+Find Ghiberti’s doors to the baptistery at Florence’s San Giovanni, whose design kicked off the artistic frenzy of the Renaissance, and Michelangelo’s David, floppy puppy feet and all; he was fitted with a fig leaf for royal visits.
 Depressingly, many of these replicas are now in better shape than the originals.

 * The Great Bed of Ware (room 57), a 10-by-11-foot four-poster of carved oak that dates to about 1590, was once a tourist attraction at a country inn, renowned enough for Shakespeare to mention it in Twelfth Night: “big enough for the bed of Ware.”
 As you admire it, consider that in those days, bed canopies were installed to protect sleepers from insects that might tumble out of their thatched roofs and into their mouths.
 Canopied beds, a mark of luxury today, were a sign of a humbler home.
 Nearby is James II’s silver-embroidered wedding suit (1673, room 56).

-* The Ardabil carpet (room 42), the world’s oldest dated carpet (copies lay on the floors of 10 Downing Street and Hitler’s Berlin office alike), is from 1539.
+* The Ardabil carpet (room 42), the world’s oldest dated carpet (copies lay on the floors of 10 Downing St. and Hitler’s Berlin office alike), is from 1539.
 To preserve its dyes, it’s lit 10 minutes at a time on every half-hour.